 Authorisation means an authorisation, consent, approval, resolution, licence, exemption, filing, notarisation or registration.

-Availability Period means the period from and including the date of this Agreement to and including the date falling one Month before the Termination Date.
+Availability Period means the period from and including the date of this Agreement to and including the Termination Date.

 Available Commitment means a Lender's Commitment minus (subject as set out below):